Create a

 2. Determine the governance structure

-Ownership and responsibility for the entire lifecycle of employing contingent workers must be determined to avoid overlapping requirements and management confusion.
+Ownership and responsibility for the entire lifecycle of contingent worker employment must be clearly defined to avoid overlapping requirements and management confusion.
 The roles of purchasing or procurement, hiring managers, and HR require clarification, especially as contract labor becomes an increasingly high percentage of the workforce.
 As HR can provide unique planning and insights into the total labor force with strategic workforce planning (SWP), staffing requirements (via talent acquisition processes), and skills gaps, its role will continue to evolve and increase in potential for impact.
-At the same time, purchasing functions have well-established expertise in outsourcing and subcontracting policies, processes, technologies, finances, and external networks that are essential elements to be built upon.
+At the same time, purchasing functions have well-established expertise in outsourcing and subcontracting policies, processes, technologies, finances, and external networks, which are essential elements to build upon.
 Shared governance with clear lines of responsibility should be included in any strategy.

 3. Conduct a skills analysis